 - images of you [and audio recording] if the civil enforcement officer has activated their body worn video camera

-- in the public interest or in the exercise of official authority vested in us as the Data Controller (under the Civil Enforcement of Parking Contraventions (England) General Regulations 2007 and Civil Enforcement of Parking (Representations and Appeals) (England) Regulations 2007
+- UK GDPR Article 6(1)(e) and section 8(c) DPA 2018 - in the public interest or in the exercise of official authority vested in us as the Data Controller (under the Civil Enforcement of Road Traffic Contraventions (approved devices, charging guidelines & general provisions) (England) Regulations 2022 and Civil Enforcement of Road traffic Contraventions (Representations and Appeals) (England) Regulations 2022

-Data processor(s) - our cashless (credit/debit card and contactless payments) parking service is provided by IPS Group and Parkmobile.
+Data processor(s) - our cashless (credit/debit card and contactless payments) parking service is provided by RingGo.
 When you register with them, you will be asked for your credit or debit card details and your vehicle registration number.
+Our supplier of parking payment machines IPS Group also offer credit/debit/contactless payments and will utilise that information to validate your payment method.
 Your vehicle registration number will be notified to the civil enforcement officer(s) who enforce the area in which you have parked.

 Data sharing - we may share information with the Traffic Penalty Tribunal.
 We may challenge chargeback claims and share your information with debit/credit card companies.
 We may collect your personal information from the DVLA, and share information with enforcement agencies for enforcing parking contraventions or with our agents during the course of debt collection.
 We may ask Kent County Council to provide an authenticated copy of a blue badge where you challenge our [parking] penalty charge notice.
 Your information may also be disclosed to third parties to aid with the detection and prevention of non-criminal acts that are nevertheless unlawful.
 We may also rely on a number of exemptions, which allow us to share information without needing to comply with all the rights and obligations under the Data Protection Act 2018.
 Please refer to the Kent and Medway Information Agreement for further details on our sharing arrangements.